awsdocs/amazon-aurora-user-guide/doc_source/babelfish-architecture.md

 ## Choosing a migration mode<a name="babelfish-choosing_single_vs_multi"></a>

 Each migration mode has advantages and disadvantages\.
 Choose your migration mode based on the number of user databases you have, and your migration plans\.
-After you create a cluster for use with Babelfish, you can't change the migration mode\.
+After you create a cluster for use with Babelfish, you must not change the migration mode as you might lose access to all your previously created SQL objects\.
 When choosing a migration mode, consider the requirements of your user databases and clients\.

 When you create a cluster for use with Babelfish, Aurora PostgreSQL creates the system databases, `master` and `tempdb`\.
 If you created or modified objects in the system databases \(`master` or `tempdb`\), make sure to recreate those objects in your new cluster\.
 Unlike SQL Server, Babelfish doesn't reinitialize `tempdb` after a cluster reboot\.